agda/agda/doc/user-manual/language/built-ins.lagda.rst

   {-# BUILTIN FLOAT Float #-}

 This lets you use :ref:`floating point literals <lexical-structure-float-literals>`.
-Floats are represented by the type checker as Haskell Doubles.
+Floats are represented by the type checker as IEEE 754 binary64 double precision floats, with the restriction that there is exactly one NaN value.
 The following primitive functions are available (with suitable bindings for `Nat <Natural numbers_>`_, `Bool <Booleans_>`_, `String <Strings_>`_ and `Int
 <Integers_>`_)::